DominikNeumaier/TutoredProject/README.md

 For detailed training instructions, parameters, and potential updates to the training procedure, please refer to the official ROBOTIS e-Manual:

 **[ROBOTIS TurtleBot3 Machine Learning Guide](https://emanual.robotis.com/docs/en/platform/turtlebot3/machine_learning/#machine-learning)**

+**Note on Standard Implementation:**
+While this phase generally uses the standard ROBOTIS implementation, we encountered issues with the original `dqn_agent.py` in the Jazzy/Harmonic release (specifically regarding library imports and LiDAR shape mismatches).

+* **Recommendation:** Use the `dqn_agent.py` provided in this repository.
+It contains necessary fixes to prevent crashes during long training sessions in Gazebo.

 > **Note:** Training procedures and hyperparameters may have changed since v1.0.1.
 Always consult the official documentation for the most up-to-date training workflow.